leegend4/sh3rry-mpv-config/README.md

 ##sh3rry-mpvconfig

-> [MPV](https://mpv.io/) is a free, open source, and cross-platform media player
+> [MPV](https://mpv.io/) is a free, open source, and cross-platform media player.

-This is a MPV player binary with optimized configuration files for my own,tested on 13-inch MacBook Pro with Retina display.
+>This is a MPV player binary with optimized configuration files for my own,tested on 13-inch MacBook Pro with Retina display.

 ####Features: